About Us

 feature-1.jpgThrough curation of library materials, engaging public programming, and high-quality services, Davenport Public Library seeks to improve the quality of life for everyone in the community.
 The Library maintains nearly a quarter million items in its collection across three premier facilities: Main Library, Fairmount Branch, and Eastern Branch, as well as the Richardson-Sloane Special Collections Center and the OWL (Outreach Wheeled Library).
 People in Davenport and the broader Quad Cities region are all welcome to participate in any of the approximately 1,500 annual programs.
 The Library offers something for everyone!

-The Library is a department of the City of Davenport, governed by a Board of Trustees.
-The Library holds accreditation from the State of Iowa and collaborates with other libraries in the Quad Cities through the RiverShare Libraries consortium.
-The FRIENDS of the Davenport Public LIbrary, a 501(c)3 nonprofit organization, functions as The Library's foundation, raising funds and overseeing an endowment portfolio.
+The Library operates as a department of the City of Davenport and is overseen by a Board of Trustees.
+It is accredited by the State of Iowa and engages in collaborative efforts with other libraries in the Quad Cities through the RiverShare Libraries consortium.
+The FRIENDS of the Davenport Public Library, a 501(c)3 nonprofit organization, serves as the foundation for The Library, responsible for fundraising and managing the endowment portfolio.

-Every Davenport Public Library branch offers wireless internet access, public computers, and services such as faxing, copying, scanning, and notarization.
+Each branch of The Library provides wireless internet access, public computers, and various services, including faxing, copying, scanning, and notarization.

 Davenport Public Library | Main LIBRARY

-Situated at 321 Main St. in the vibrant downtown core, this 66,000 square-foot structure from 1968 was designed by the internationally acclaimed achitect Edward Durell Stone.
-As Iowa's sole "Stone" building, Main Library stands as a Local Historic Landmark and a contributing property to the Davenport Downtown Commercial Historic District on the National Register of Historic Places.
-The building saw a $1.8 million refurbishment in 2021 to enhance accessibility, add study rooms, expanded meeting spaces, provide comfortable seating with charging stations, and introduce The Library's first makerspace, Studio 321.
+Located in the vibrant downtown area, this 66,000 square-foot facility, constructed in 1968, was designed by the internationally renowned achitect Edward Durell Stone.
+As Iowa's only "Stone" building, Main Library is recognized as a Local Historic Landmark and is a contributing property to the Davenport Downtown Commercial Historic District, which is listed on the National Register of Historic Places.
+In 2021, the building underwent a $1.8 million renovation to improve accessibility, add study rooms, expanded meeting spaces, provide comfortable seating with charging stations, and introduce The Library's first makerspace, Studio 321.

-Main Library also houses the prestigious Richardson-Sloane Special Collections Center, along with the Davenport City Archives.
+Main Library also houses the Richardson-Sloane Special Collections Center and serves as the Davenport City Archives.

 Davenport Public Library | Fairmount branch